 As always, secure your tree into the bonsai pot with wire.
 The reason for this is really quite simple; with a strong wind the tree might simply be whipped out and thrown onto the ground.

-At this stage it's also a good idea to arrange the roots.
-What this means is to shift the roots so that they radiate outward from the trunk in all directions, as evenly as possible.
+At this point it's also a good idea to arrange the roots.
+What this means is to shift the roots so they radiate outward from the trunk in all directions, as evenly as possible.